 The new amendments from July 31st particularly address changes to “financial responsibility” rules, including the Customer Protection rule (Rule 15c-3-3), the Net Capital Rule (Rule 15c3-1), the Books and Records rules of Section 17 (17a-3 and 17a-4), and the Notification Rule (17a-11).
 A wide array of modifications were made, including:

-- The creation of new requirements under the Customer Protection rule for customer disclosure, notice and affirmative consent for cash that is directed from a securities account to a money market or bank deposit product;
+- The creation of new requirements under the Customer Protection rule for customer disclosure, notice, and affirmative consent for cash that is directed from a security account to a money market or bank deposit product;

 - A mandate under the Net Capital rule that requires BDs to deduct “the excess of any deductible amount over the amount permitted by SRO rules” from the net capital;

 - The documenting of BD market, credit, and liquidity risk management controls under the amended Books and Records rule; and

 - The establishment, under the Notification rule, of notification when a BD goes beyond a certain limit for repurchase and securities lending activities.

 While these amendments may not fully safeguard against the loss of investor assets in cases of misappropriation or other misconduct by a broker-dealer, they are a step closer to allowing the SEC to better regulate and monitor BD wrongdoings in the marketplace.
 These changes will go into effect 60 days after their publication in the Federal Register.